childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 **412.010 - Definitions**
 As used in this Act:
-(a) "Department" means the Oregon Department of Human Services (b) "EBT" means Electronic Benefit Transfer system
+(a) "Department" means the Oregon Department of Human Services (b) "OFAP card" means Oregon Food Assistance Program card, a restricted payment card that can only be used to purchase authorized food items
-(c) "Eligible resident" means a person who meets the universal eligibility criteria established in this Act (United States citizen, natural person, full-time Oregon resident)
+(c) "Authorized food items" means food items that are eligible for purchase with OFAP benefits for home consumption (d) "Eligible resident" means a person who meets the universal eligibility criteria established in this Act (United States citizen, natural person, full-time Oregon resident)
-(d) "Natural person" means a human being, not a corporation, partnership, limited liability company, trust, estate, or other legal artificial person
+(e) "Natural person" means a human being, not a corporation, partnership, limited liability company, trust, estate, or other legal artificial person
-(e) "Full-time resident" means an individual who maintains Oregon as their primary place of residence for more than 183 days per year
+(f) "Full-time resident" means an individual who maintains Oregon as their primary place of residence for more than 183 days per year
-(f) "Household" means individuals who live together and purchase and prepare meals together (g) "Food assistance benefit" means the monthly amount allocated to a household for food purchases based on household size using federal Thrifty Food Plan standards
+(g) "Household" means individuals who live together and purchase and prepare meals together (h) "Food assistance benefit" means the monthly amount allocated to a household for food purchases based on household size using federal Thrifty Food Plan standards

 ### Section 3 - Eligibility